Measles vaccine: Effectiveness

+The immune response to the measles vaccine can be impaired by the presence of parasitic infections such as helminthiasis.

 Schedule

 The World Health Organization (WHO) recommends two doses of vaccine for all children.
-In countries with high risk of disease the first dose should be given around nine months of age.
+In countries with a high risk of disease the first dose should be given around nine months of age.
 Otherwise it can be given at twelve months of age.
 The second dose should be given at least one month after the first dose.
 This is often done at age 15 to 18 months.
 After one dose at the age of nine months 85% are immune, while a dose at twelve months results in 95% immunity.

 In the United States, the Centers for Disease Control and Prevention (CDC) recommends that children aged six to eleven months traveling outside the United States receive their first dose of MMR vaccine before departure and then receive two more doses; one at 12–15 months (12 months for children in high-risk areas) and the second as early as four weeks later.
 Otherwise the first dose is typically given at 12–15 months and the second at 4–6 years.

 In the UK, the National Health Service (NHS) recommendation is for a first dose at around 13 months of age and the second at three years and four months old.

 In Canada, Health Canada recommends that children traveling outside North America should receive an MMR vaccine if they are aged six to 12 months.
 However, after the child is 12 months old they should receive two additional doses to ensure long-lasting protection.

 Adverse effects

-Adverse effects associated with the MMR vaccine include fever, rash, injection site pain and, in rare cases, red or purple discolorations on the skin known as thrombocytopenic purpura, or seizures related to fever (febrile seizure).
+Adverse effects associated with the MMR vaccine include fever, rash, injection site pain, and, in rare cases, red or purple discolorations on the skin known as thrombocytopenic purpura, or seizures related to fever (febrile seizure).

-Numerous studies have found no relationship between MMR vaccine and autism.
+False claims about autism

+In 1998, Andrew Wakefield et al. published a now retracted and fraudulent The Lancet paper linking the MMR vaccine to autism, leading to a decline in vaccination rates.
+Wakefield was later found to have been "dishonest" by the General Medical Council and barred from practicing medicine in the UK.
+Numerous subsequent studies and reviews by organizations such as the US Centers for Disease Control and Prevention, Institute of Medicine, NHS and the Cochrane Library have found no evidence of a link between the MMR vaccine and autism.
+The controversy surrounding Wakefield's publication led to decreased MMR vaccination rates and a subsequent increase in measles cases in the UK.
+In Japan, where the MMR vaccine is not used as a combined vaccine, autism rates have remained unaffected, further disproving Wakefield's hypothesis.